ghjm/connectopus/README.md

 * Built-in DNS server so you can refer to nodes by name
 * Service manager that provides inetd-like launching of service processes

+For more details on the design ideas behind Connectopus, see [DESIGN.md](./docs/DESIGN.md).

 #### License

 Copyright © 2022 by Graham Mainwaring.
 All rights reserved.